dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 There is indeterminacy here up to elements of $\Gl(r, \RR)$ which could possibly effect the sign, however, but this can be fixed using the assumption that $V$ is oriented and choosing local trivializations for which the orientations are compatible.
 This gives us a well-defined local degree of a section at a zero.

+The Euler class, which only depends on the bundle and not the section, is given by $e(V) =